ystia/yorc-guides/docs/applications/upload_from_forge.md

      allowing you to create a Kubernetes cluster in your datacenter.
   * etc...

-See the list of avaiable components and applications template at https://github.com/ystia/forge/tree/v2.0.0/org/ystia.
+See the list of available components and application templates at https://github.com/ystia/forge/tree/v2.0.0/org/ystia.

 Here, we will upload a sample application template, [Welcome](https://github.com/ystia/forge/tree/v2.0.0/org/ystia/samples/topologies/welcome_basic), deploying an HTTP server.